Mehedinți County: Historical county

 Historically, the county was located in the southwestern part of Greater Romania, in the western part of the historical region of Oltenia.
 Its capital was Târgu Jiu.
 The interwar county territory comprised a large part of the current Mehedinți County.
-At present, its territory comprises a large part of the current territory of Mehedinţi County except for the northern part belonging to Gorj County, while a small part of the former Severin County where Orsova was located is currently part of Mehedinti County.
+At present, its territory comprises a large part of the current territory of Mehedinţi County except for the northern part belonging to Gorj County, while a small part of the former Severin County where Orșova was located is currently part of Mehedinți County.

 It was bordered on the west by the Kingdom of Yugoslavia, in the northwest by Severin County, to the north by Hunedoara County, to the east by the counties of Gorj and Dolj, and in the south by the Kingdom of Bulgaria.